 The practice used the information collected for the Quality and Outcomes Framework (QOF) and performance against national screening programmes to monitor outcomes for patients.
 (QOF is a system intended to improve the quality of general practice and reward good practice).
-The most recent published results were 89% of the total number of points available, with 6% exception reporting.
+The most recent published results were 96% of the total number of points available, with 6% exception reporting.
 (Exception reporting is the removal of patients from QOF calculations where, for example, the patients are unable to attend a review meeting or certain medicines cannot be prescribed because of side effects).
-Data from 2014/15 showed;
+This practice was not an outlier for any QOF (or other national) clinical targets.
+Data from January 2016 showed;

-- Performance for diabetes related indicators were comparable to the national average. - The percentage of patients with hypertension having regular blood pressure tests was similar to the national average (practice value 79% compared to national average 84%). - Performance for mental health related indicators was better than the national average with 96% of patients with psychoses having a comprehensive, agreed care plan compared to 88% national average.
+- Performance for diabetes related indicators was similar to the national average.
+For example the percentage of patients with diabetes on the register who had a recent blood test was 75% (national average 77%). - The percentage of patients with hypertension having regular blood pressure tests was 87%, similar to the national average of 83%. - Performance for mental health related indicators was below the national average.
+For example, the percentage of patients with schizophrenia, bipolar affective disorder and other psychoses who had a comprehensive, agreed care plan documented in their records was 78% (national average 88%).

-Clinical audits.
+Clinical audits demonstrated quality improvement.